Furbish’s Lousewort: A Species on the Edge

 Furbish’s lousewort habitats are becoming unsuitable due to excessive erosion, severe flooding and ice scouring, and competition from other plants.
 While periodic flooding and scouring are necessary for creating and maintaining its habitat, climate change is making these processes more severe and destructive, chipping away at the lousewort’s natural habitat at an alarming rate.

-The Nature Trust has partnered with organizations such as the provincial government’s Department of Natural Resources and Energy Development (DNRED), CFS, and UNB to help monitor Furbish’s lousewort and study the cause of its continued decline.
+The Nature Trust has partnered with organizations such as the provincial government’s Department of Natural Resources (DNR), CFS, and UNB to help monitor Furbish’s lousewort and study the cause of its continued decline.

 Mature Furbish’s lousewort plants hanging on the edge of the Grand Falls bank

 In 2006, the provincial government set a goal to maintain at least 200-250 plants per subpopulation.
-Over the four subpopulation sites we visited, we only counted around 207 plants in total, of which 168 were found at the Grand Falls site alone.
+Over the four subpopulation sites we visited in July of 2023, we only counted around 264 plants in total, of which 168 were found at the Grand Falls site alone.

 As we drove from site to site conducting these plant counts, my companions reflected on how much had changed since they first started working to protect this species.
 Where vast banks of Furbish’s lousewort once grew, jagged edges of earth, eroded shores, and floods of water remain.
 Wading through the Wolastoq to reach our Grand Falls site, I got to see the results of these threats firsthand.

 Searching the shoreline, we found a group of three mature plants nestled together.
 They were hanging on the edge of the bank, vulnerable to any rogue flood or chunk of ice that should cross their path.
-By next year, I’m told, these plants will almost certainly be washed away.
+As the shoreline erodes more and more each year, these plants will be lost first.

 As I watched them sway in the breeze, clinging to the edge of the rugged bank, I thought about how perfectly they encapsulate the urgency and importance of Furbish’s lousewort recovery.

-“We have an ethical responsibility to protect Furbish’s lousewort,” Forbes says.
+“We have an ethical responsibility to protect Furbish’s lousewort,” Forbes said.
 “Without our help, the species won’t survive.”

-As we move to the next site, I’m reminded of an excerpt from an article I’d read while researching this strange plant:
+As we moved to the next site, I’m reminded of an excerpt from an article I’d read while researching this strange plant:

 The future of Furbish’s lousewort may be uncertain and daunting, but there have been some promising developments in recent years.